jiadong324/1KG_LongRead_SV/README.md

 ## Genomes

-The table below lists the source of 1,218 genomes used to create the callset in Lin et al.
+The table below lists the source of 1,218 genomes used to create the callset in Lin et al (**coming soon**).
 Note that the number below counts for the unique genomes.
 The SVs detected from 1,218 genomes have been used to identify potential pathogenic variants and new SV-disease associations in biobanks.